 Little over 100 years later, that prediction is finally coming true and electric cars have come a long way.
 The electric vehicle revolution is here and it could turn out to be more dramatic than anyone has yet realised.

-The last four years have seen a remarkable surge in demand for electric vehicles in the UK – new registrations of plug-in cars increased from 3,500 in 2013 to more than 227,000 by the end of August 2019.
+The last four years have seen a remarkable surge in demand for electric vehicles in the UK – new registrations of plug-in cars increased from 3,500 in 2013 to more than 265,000 on UK roads at the end of December 2019

 There has also been a huge increase in the number of pure-electric and plug-in hybrid models available in the UK with many of the top manufacturers in the UK now offering a number of EVs as part of their model range.